You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

 What GEO Actually Is

-GEO is the practice of making your business visible to AI answer engines.
+GEO is the practice of making your business visible, understandable, and recommendable to AI answer engines.

-These systems don't just pull from a list of websites.
-They reason about who to recommend based on what they can find about you.
+These systems don't simply show a list of websites.
+They reason about who to recommend based on what they can verify about you.

 How GEO Differs from SEO

 SEO is about ranking in a list.
-GEO is about being recommended directly.
+GEO is about being recommended in an answer.

 | SEO | GEO | |